 We believe that group model building is a mix of skills and sensitivities that any modeler can master, but there remains the question of whether some practitioners have implicit, innate capabilities that enable them to be better at it than others.
+That is, can anyone do this, or is it the domain of "uniquely gifted" practitioners or teams?
 Modelers must avoid falling into the trap of this assumption.
-However one thinks about the question, we believe that the proper course for system dynamics practitioners is to take the "uniquely gifted practitioner" hypothesis as the null hypothesis and conduct field-wide practitioner experiments designed to give the field a good chance of rejecting this self-limiting premise.
-Second year students should practice the arts of group modeling building in courses.
-Conferences should hold fish bowl exercises in which experienced group model builders demonstrate their approaches with a subset of the folk attending.
-Experienced modelers should try their hand at it, aided an abetted by appropriate group model building teams.
+However one thinks about the question, we believe that the proper course for system dynamics practitioners is to take the "uniquely gifted practitioner" hypothesis as the null hypothesis and conduct fieldwide practitioner experiments designed to give the field a good chance of rejecting this self-limiting premise.
+Second-year students should practice the arts of group model building in courses.
+Conferences should hold fishbowl exercises in which experienced group model builders demonstrate their approaches with a subset of the folk attending.
+Experienced modelers should try their hand at it, aided and abetted by appropriate group model-building teams.